-Displaying items by tag: Grand Rapids Area Chamber of Commerce
+Displaying items tagged: Grand Rapids Area Chamber of Commerce

 Major Michigan business groups say a statewide ballot initiative to change the way legislative districts are drawn is flawed and unnecessary, but supporters believe the plan would help achieve shared policy goals and restore public faith in politics.

 Prevailing wage, online gambling among Legislature’s finished, unfinished business

 June was a busy month for the Michigan Legislature.

 MACKINAC ISLAND — West Michigan business leaders say that a proposed upgrade of the Soo Locks in the Upper Peninsula is critical for keeping the region’s economy moving forward.